Filem Negara Malaysia: History

+In March 2002, Filem Negara Malaysia announced a big shift in its leadership.
+Its Director-General, Syed Hamzah Syed Othman would be retiring from his post and would be replaced by Raja Rozaimie Raja Dalnish Shah effective April 1, which was the film department's 56th anniversary.
+Raja Rozaimie previously holds many capacities in the NFD since 1993 before become its DG for 11 years, making him the longest-serving DG in the film department's history.

+Between 2002 and 2003, the NFD collaborated with FINAS to co-produced two feature films Embun and Paloh.

+FNM partnered with RTM to co-organised the inaugural Short Film Awards which took place on 27 January 2007.

 In November 2012, former Information, Communication and Culture Minister, Rais Yatim announced that FNM and National Film Development Corporation Malaysia (FINAS) will be merged to form a sole film organization.
-The merger was completed on May 31, 2013 and Filem Negara Malaysia itself renamed as FINAS completely after the combined of both entities.
-As a result of this merger, many of the Filem Negara's existing or new staffs and workers have been let go while others were transferred to FINAS.
-The decision of merger between Filem Negara and FINAS was proposed in 1991, but delayed several times due to legal issues.
+The merger was completed on May 15, 2013 with Filem Negara Malaysia itself renamed as FINAS completely after the combined of both entities.
+As a result of this merger, about 40% of Filem Negara Malaysia's staffs moved to FINAS and offered suitable roles within the latter based on their skills and experience, while the remaining 80% of its staffs have been let go.
+The decision to merge the two film bodies was first proposed in 1991, but there have been further delays due to legal issues.

+Governance

+Filem Negara Malaysia is a government department under the Ministry of Information and responsible for documentation of national events and production of Malaysian narrative and documentary screen content.
+Its purpose is to help Malaysians from all races to understand the problems and ways of living other Malaysians.
+The department also functioned to combatting illiteracy, promoting and spreading public education and information to the Malaysian communities.

+Even with its status as a government-owned film department and despite being funded by the Government of Malaysia, the NFD also operated on semi-commercial lines where it rents its equipment, does processing and printing work for non-official organisations and undertakes production works for outside sponsors.

 Branch office

 NFD has a branch office situated at Kompleks RTM, Jalan P. Ramlee, Kuching, Sarawak.
 Sarawak's NFD branch, which was established in the mid 1960s, used to be the Sarawak Information Department Film Unit with the role of broadcasting and screening films produced by the NFD.

 Sarawak's NFD branch has broadened its functions in covering the national events and producing films on Sarawak, Sabah and the Federal Territory of Labuan.